treeverse/lakeFS/docs/setup/virtual-host-addressing.md

     domain_name: s3.lakefs.example.com
 ```

-For more information on how to configure lakeFS, check out the [configuration reference](../reference/configuration.md)
+For more information on how to configure lakeFS, check out the [configuration reference](../reference/configuration.md){: .button-clickable}
 {: .note }

 ## Setting up the appropriate DNS records